Craig Conroy: Calgary and Los Angeles

 Conroy struggled under new coach Marc Crawford early in the 2006–07 season, falling to five goals and 16 points in 52 games for the Kings before he was traded back to the Flames on January 29, 2007, in exchange for Jamie Lundmark and two draft picks.
 An emotional Conroy, who said he was happy to return to Calgary, scored two goals the following night in his second debut with the Flames to defeat his former Kings teammates, 4–1.
 Conroy finished the season by scoring 21 points in 28 games for Calgary, then scored 34 points in 2007–08.

 The Flames re-signed Conroy to a new contract prior to the 2008–09 season and named him an alternate captain.
 He scored his 500th career point on January 3, 2009, when he assisted on Todd Bertuzzi's game-winning goal in a 3–2 win against the Nashville Predators, and finished the year with 48 points.
 The 2009–10 season proved a difficult one for Conroy, as he scored only three goals and 12 assists during a season shortened by wrist and knee injures along with a broken foot.
 He returned for another season as the Flames re-signed him to a one-year, two-way contract for the League minimum of $500,000.
 At the age of 39 years, Conroy played his 1,000th NHL game, against the Colorado Avalanche, on October 28, 2010.
 Only Grant Ledyard was older (age 40) when he reached that milestone.

 Conroy played only nine more games after passing the milestone, and last played on December 20 against the Minnesota Wild.
 A healthy scratch in 32 of 50 games, and 28 of his final 29, Conroy was waived on January 25, 2011.
 After going unclaimed, he was left with the option of joining Calgary's AHL affiliate in Abbotsford or retiring.
+One week later, on February 4, 2011, Conroy formally announced his retirement.

+Post-playing career

-One week later, on February 4, 2011, Conroy formally announced his retirement and accepted a management position with the Flames organization, becoming the special assistant to General Manager Jay Feaster.
+Upon his retirement, Conroy accepted a management position with the Flames organization, becoming the special assistant to General Manager Jay Feaster.
 On June 6, 2014, Conroy was promoted to the position of assistant general manager, reporting to GM Brad Treliving.
+On May 23, 2023, Conroy was announced as the eighth general manager in Flames history, following the departure of Treliving.